full colour dnrg logoDNRG White Logo

 But, not all hidden content is forbidden, although your scope is limited.
 Text hidden behind a tab, accordion or drop-down menu is fine, as it directs the user to the text, and Google can both understand the user is in charge of whether they see the text or not and can see the text itself.

-In doing this you are creating a clean, and uncluttered site, which Google likes, as it begins to rank for user experience.
+In doing this you are creating a clean, and uncluttered site, which Google likes, as it begins to rank for user experience

 Poor quality content